 Long story short, by the time Ichigo came out of the restroom he was privy to the last bits of their (rather one sided) conversation:

 "Call me Kitoshi.
-Or better yet", he winked, "Just call me."
+Or better yet", he winked at her, "Just call me."

-And that, ladies and gentlemen, is what happened about 2.5 seconds before Ichigo (… GRACEFULLY, as always) pulled Rukia out of her seat and dragged her out of the tiny café.
+And that, ladies and gentlemen, is what happened about 2.5 seconds before Ichigo (gracefully, as always) yanked Rukia out of her seat and dragged her out of the tiny café.